imgrant/ebi-gallery-infra/do-k8s-flux/README.md

 ### 🚀 Workflow

+This step-by-step workflow guides you through creating the DigitalOcean infrastructure and Kubernetes components from scratch.
+You could combine most of the Flux components to accelerate the deployment, or for redeployment.

-  > 🔔 The following example shows sample values for sensitive or specific parameters; substitute your own configuration accordingly.
+🔔 The following example shows sample values for sensitive or specific parameters; substitute your own configuration accordingly.

 1. #### Configure your DigitalOcean credentials

     Use `doctl` to configure your local environment with your DigitalOcean personal access token:

     ```shell
-    doctl auth init
+    $ doctl auth init
+    Please authenticate doctl for use with your DigitalOcean account.
+You can generate a token in the control panel at https://cloud.digitalocean.com/account/api/tokens

+    Enter your access token:
+    Validating token...
+OK
     ````

 2. #### Fork and clone this repository